AMP-SCZ/dpdash/ON_PREM_DEPLOYMENT.md

 docker compose up
 ```

-This will start all required services:
+This will start all required services in background:

-- nginx-proxy-manager (web server with admin UI)
+- nginx-proxy-manager (web server that allows configuring SSL certificates and proxy)
 - node-app (application server)
 - mongodb (database)